dtcc-platform/dtcc-builder/README.md

     ./vc-demo

-This will generate a height map from point cloud data, generate a city model from a property map, and finally create a 3D volume mesh for finite element simulation.
+This will generate a height map from point cloud data, generate a city model from a property map, and finally generate meshes.
 Both the input and output data can be found in the `data` directory.
 The parameters for the demo are controlled by the file `Parameters.json` (see below).

 ## Deployment